 In my many years of trying to replicate Japanese food in my own kitchen, I've gained a special appreciation for how the Japanese flavor their food.
 Ever wondered how the rice in bento, or Japanese lunch boxes, gets its savory flair?
 Or why authentic takoyaki (fried octopus balls) are so good?
-The answer lies in Japanese spices—so let's explore the secret ingredients that make Japanese food so criminally irresistible.
+The answer lies in Japanese spices and condiments—so let's explore the special ingredients that make Japanese food so criminally irresistible.

 12 Japanese Spices and Condiments for Flavorful Cooking

 Here are some Japanese pantry staples with the power to perk up your cooking:

 - Shichimi Togarashi (Japanese Seven Spice Blend)

 - Katsuobushi (Bonito Flakes)

 - Ponzu (Citrus Sauce)

 - Rayu (Chili Oil)